genesiscommunitysuccess/docs/versioned_docs/version-2023.1/05_operations/02_commands/01_server-commands.md

 This copies all tables in the system, creating one .csv file for each table in the database.
 The files are saved in the current directory.
 It is useful for taking a back-up of the current system database.

+### Interactive mode
-Additionally, you can just run `DumpIt` without any arguments to enter interactive mode.
+You can run `DumpIt` without any arguments to enter interactive mode.
+.

 ## genesisInstall script